Structo/structo.github.io/quiz-nodejs-websocket.md

 ## The task:

 In this challenge, you will need write a simple websocket and authentication server.

+### Part 1
 - Implement a RESTful login API by __email + password__ ( you can hardcode for the login credentials for this purpose )
 - Upon successful request, the Auth module should return a secured JWT

-- With the JWT, the user should then be allowed to establish a websocket connection to your websocket server.
-Some kind of authentication must happen during the initial establishment of the websocket connection.
+### Part 2
+- Create a web socket server which would periodically (5 sec) send the server time to the client
+- Devise a way to authenticate the incoming client connection request based on the JWT returned by the login API
 - Deny connection to the websocket server whenever the JWT is not valid
 - Design and write the test cases against the scenarios above